List of conservation areas and listed buildings in Southend-on-Sea

-As of October 2017, there are 14 listed Conservation Areas in the borough of Southend-on-Sea in Essex, England.
+As of October 2017, there are 14 listed Conservation Areas in the city of Southend-on-Sea in Essex, England.
 Southend-on-Sea started out as a few fishermens' huts at the South End of Prittlewell, before becoming a holiday destination during the Victorian era.

 In 1968 Southend Borough Council created the first conservation area in Clifftown, the home to the first Georgian and Victorian development of the town including its first park, Prittlewell Square.